Glowing neon shopping cart with products and a WhatsApp chat bubble — illustrating cart recovery via WhatsApp bot

 Scenario 5: Returns / Support Chat

-The problem: Customer has an issue — sends email, waits 24-48 hours, gets frustrated.
+The problem: A customer has an issue — sends an email, then waits 24-48 hours, and gets more and more frustrated the whole time.

 Solution: